 Look at the fuse box, plug sockets, etc. If the wiring looks old, factor in the cost of a full rewire.
 Electrical safety is very important.
-Dodgy wiring causes fires, usually when it’s overloaded with TVs, computers, gaming consoles, and Christmas tree lights.
+Faulty wiring causes fires, usually when it’s overloaded with TVs, computers, gaming consoles, and Christmas tree lights.

 Damp and mould